Adding the Workflow

 Adds options to set up notifications (in the Configuration tab) for each role that is used in the workflow.
 For example, a Manager may be one role used in the workflow.
 This would allow you to be notified of anything happening in the workflow that is related to the Manager role.

 Adds a filter at the top of the list that lets you select a role to filter the list by.
 Filtering the list by a role will show only those workflow items relevant to a user of that role.

 Add 'My Workflow Only' Role

 Adds a security role similar to 'My Workflow Only' that, when added to a user, will make sure they can only see workflow items they created.

-When set to Yes will automatically add a 'Query' option at each stage, that allows the user to query the user of the previous role in the workflow.
+When set to Yes will automatically add a 'Query' option at each stage, that allows the user to query the user of the previous stage in the workflow.
 That user can then respond and the workflow can continue.

 For workflow that updates items, indicates if the workflow can run again after it has completed.